Codereamp/nopowen/README.md

 # How to install / how to use

+Main requirements/steps

+* You need Nook Glowlight 4/4e, maybe other Nooks of this generation.
+The setting I explained is very specific for particular OEM software stack so you may try on other devices and report the results.
+Another unknown device that magically support this method should be Ntx/AllWinner based and using Android verion around 8.
 * You don't need rooted device for this patch.
 Only KOReader should be installed and access to file manager in order to copy the patch to the required location.
 * You have to use the general version of KOReader.
 This app has a different [variant](https://f-droid.org/en/packages/org.koreader.launcher.fdroid/) installed through FDroid ecosystem.
 Probably due to extensive capabilities of the scripts, the developers decided to disable them for a version indended for the 'market' execting more secure software.
 The package is of the script-capable version is `org.koreader.launcher` and usually avaible throught the release links of the KOReader project site.
 * You have to enable "Modify System Settings" permission in the KOReader app settings.
 KOReader (luckily for this patch) has this permission request for unrelated reasons, but it may be switched off by default or by the user.
 But don't worry if you forget to switch the setting, the patch will gracefully complain if it can't change the setting during the execution.
 * Copy the patch to `/sdcard/koreader/patches` folder .
 The patches sub-folder is probably don't exist if you didn't install patches before so create it in this case.
 * Restart KOReader.
 You have to fully restart the program.
 For this use the menu item 'Exit' available in the burger (right) menu.

-* (Optional)
+Additional (optional) advanced steps

+* I noticed that by default my Nook was using `CPU Governor` set to `performance`.
+This meant that the CPU was constantly clocking at 1.8 Ghz that supposedely drained battery at the peak when the CPU was working.
+My recommendation is to set it to `intractive`.
+The tests showed that in this case most of the time the CPU is clocked at 480 Mhz, while occasionally going to 1.2 GHz.
+This should have save about 30-50% of the battery for the state when the CPU is fully awake (Short periods of actually turning pages on the screen).
+But to change this setting you probably need to root your device.
+For changing this setting I used [Kernel Adiutor](https://f-droid.org/en/packages/com.nhellfire.kerneladiutor/)
-* (Optional) Increase the Screen Off Time Out value if you have plans for lazy reading.
+* Increase the Screen Off Time Out value if you have plans for lazy reading.
 Screen Off time is the setting that sends the device in the locked state (with the screensaver image) after period of inactivity.
 It is usually small and with the official UI can be changed up to 1 hour.
 The lazy reading I described before is about leaving the reader with the current page shown and turning attention to something else until the you're ready to return to reading.
-If this period may be long, then the Screen Off time might fire before you return to reading so it's a good idea to increase it.
+If this period is long (you went for a couple of hours to prepare dinner), then the Screen Off time might fire before you return to reading so it's a good idea to increase it.
+To exceed 1 hour limit you should use other tools, for example to change it with adb you should use `adb shell settings put system screen_off_timeout 3600000`.
+This line correspondes to the mentioned 1 hour so you have to increase 3600000 accordingly